GraphDatabaseExperiments/eFD_experiments/miscellaneous/images/README.md

-# Miscellaneous
+# Images

-This folder contains various additional files associated with the experiments carried out in our research.
+This folder contains various images that illustrate the experiments we conducted.